alexpaul/Parsing-JSON-Review/Parsing-JSON-Using-Combine/README.md

 We use `.map(\.data)` keypath to access the data property from the data task arguments, namely response, data and error.

-Since our publisher returns an array of stattions we use map again `.map { $0.data.stations }` to get the stations array.
+Since our publisher returns an array of stations we use map again `.map { $0.data.stations }` to get the stations array.

 We handle dispatching back to the main thread in the `APIClient` so the view controller does not have to do this work.